DeimosCloud/phone_validator/README.md

 ---

 ### Jumia_phone_validator

-Terraform was used to create the entire infrastructure, including VPC, security groups, and EC2 instances for the servers.
-I also utilized official AWS modules to set up EKS with private and public subnets.
-To reduce dependencies on Ansible, I made use of user data on ECS instances to install applications on the EC2 instances.
-For instance, I installed Ansible on the master node which has a pubic IP address, PostgreSQL on a dedicated EC2 server, Nginx on the load balancer, and Docker on the microservice.
-Additionally, I changed the default SSH port.

-To ensure a production-ready environment, only the load balancer resides in a public subnet accessible from the internet.
-The microservice is located behind the load balancer, with incoming traffic reaching both the microservice and a PostgreSQL database situated further back.

-For configuration management, Ansible played a crucial role in creating users, databases, and privileges on the PostgreSQL server, modifying SSH permissions, and disabling root login on all servers.
-I also used Ansible to set up iptables, configuring a firewall that allows only specific traffic on ports 80, 443, and 1337.
-I organized these tasks into Ansible roles, and a playbook named "server.yaml" was created to orchestrate them.
-Additionally, I used another playbook called "docker-run" to deploy containers into the microservice.

-To automate the deployment process, I set up two GitHub Action pipelines.
-The first action, infra-deploy handles infrastructure deployment, including the Terraform setup.
-In this action, Ansible files are copied to the Ansible master node through scp and then ssh into the master node before executing the playbook.
-Since the other servers all ser have private IP addresses and cannot be reached publically within the same VPC, Ansible commands must be executed from there.

-The second GitHub Action pipeline is responsible for building Docker images for both the frontend and backend applications and pushing them to an ECR repository created through Terraform.
-Subsequently, Ansible takes over and deploys the images to the microservice server.
-Finally the containers in ecr is deployed to kubernetes with 3 nodes in different availability zones.
+## AWS Infrastructure
+- VPC with subnets
+- Security groups
+- EC2 instance as Ansible master node, that acts as a jumpbox for other servers
+- EC2 instance for postgresql server
+- EC2 instance for Microservice server
+- EC2 instance for Loadbalancer server with nginx installed
+- ECR repositories for front end and backend application
+- EKS cluster with a managed node group having nodes that spans across 3 availability zones.

+## Overview of the deployment
+- Terrfaorm was used to deploy the infrastructure, and the various applications were deployed using terraform userdata, to remove that dependency from Ansible.
+- The Ansible master node has a public ip address where only permitted users can connect to it.
+- The microservice and database servers are in a private subnet.
+- The loadbalancer server is in a public subnet with elastic ip enabled.
+- ECR repositories for the applications were created using terraform
+- Github Action was used for automating the deployment process.
+- The applications were deployed to kubernetes with 3 replicas across 3 nodes in 3 availability zones
+- Ansible was used for the configuration management, applying iptables firewall rules, changing default ssh ports etc
+- Checkov was added to github pipeline to check for code misconfigurations.

+## Recommendations
+- use AWS system manager for login to remove the need for management of ssh keys
+- use AWS RDS database for postgresql deployment

-The frontend application can be reach on kubernetes through a node svc via the loadbalancer public ip http://52.211.167.97/
+The application can be reached on kubernetes through a node svc via the loadbalancer public ip http://52.211.167.97/